America’s Fever-Pitched Experiment of Cannabis– Are You In?

 At the end of a follow-up email from Dr. Mehmet Oz, it reads: “Why would a moral hang-up tie the hands of medicine?”
 It's a Thursday morning in late May.
 In the green room of the TODAY show, Dr. Mehmet Oz (born Mehmet Cengiz Öz), who Oprah Winfrey once referred to as “America's doctor,” is waiting to go on, scheduled to air live way after 8 a.m.
 They are planning to tape a segment teaser with him but he still has plenty of time – not to kill but to discuss a cannabis revolution we are currently in.

 He starts off explaining that an FDA panel recently unanimously voted to approve a CBD-based drug for two seizure disorders.
 “CBD by itself is not addictive.
 It doesn't have a THC component which makes pot, actively making you feel high so most people should be comfortable with it, but amazingly, it’s still a problem because it’s tainted by the association with marijuana,” says the 58-year-old New York-based cardiothoracic surgeon.
-“And, there is a broader larger of topic on THC itself, which I also believe will have benefits but other countries are alerting us, doing the studies we should be doing here because it’s so difficult to study marijuana.
+“And, there is a broader, larger topic on THC itself, which I also believe will have benefits but other countries are alerting us, doing the studies we should be doing here because it’s so difficult to study marijuana.
 It’s still seen as a Schedule I drug that has no clinical benefit.
 And for that reason, even though you can get special approval to study it, it’s very hard to get funding to study it so we end up saying, ‘We don’t know, we don't know.’
 What's the reason we don’t know?
 Because if you don’t let us study it, we can’t know.
 And, I’ve spoken to the DEA and the FDA, and there’s a lot of mixed emotions.
 They both agree that it will be studied by doctors; they both recognize that there are historical reasons why the country just has a tough time to say, ‘OK, studying something might be helpful to some even though it could be problematic for others.’”

 Lately, CBD (cannabidiol) products on the market have been getting so much attention because it’s been considered to offer a range of health benefits, such as effective pain relief, strong anti-seizure properties, anxiety (as well as insomnia) relief, metastasis prevention, and diabetes risk reduction.
 And, we can say that CBD is valuable in treating such a variety of health conditions.
 “We are oversimplifying the treatment of pain, especially chronic pain, by using opiates.
 Opiates don't work that well for chronic pain.
 We have understudied other options, including meditation, diet, and exercise, and also over-the-counter medications like non-steroidals, Motrin, which work well for chronic pain but we’ve never studied CBD and marijuana or THC products,” Oz passionately elaborates.
 “They keep telling me that CBD is a gateway to harsher drugs, marijuana, but might be the opposite and might be a gateway out of addiction by giving you a non-refill, non-physically addictive solution.”